dagrate/transferlearning_offtargets/README.md

 The encoder class is inherited from [1] "CRISPR-Net: A Recurrent Convolutional Network Quantiﬁes CRISPR Off-Target Activities with Mismatches and Indels", J. Lin et al, https://onlinelibrary.wiley.com/doi/epdf/10.1002/advs.201903562

 1. _transferlearning_data_encoding.ipynb_: for data encoding
-2. _transferlearning_crispr_datapipeline.ipynb_: data pipeline to preprocess the encoded data for models
+2. _transferlearning_crispr_datapipeline.ipynb_: data pipeline to preprocess the encoded data for models, notebook format
+3. _transferlearning_data_encoding_pipeline.ipynb_: data pipeline in src code to preprocess and save the encoded data in a pkl format